billforward/bf-php/README.md

 Running this test is the standard way of preparing a new user account to have tests run against it.

 We use phpunit as our testrunner.
-If you have run `gradlew setup`, you will find already a phpunit binary in `vendor/bin/phpunit`.
+If you have run `./gradlew setup`, you will find already a phpunit binary in `vendor/bin/phpunit`.

 (Requires phpunit on PATH).